-Jonathan Jacques-Bellette, art director, Eidos Montral: "When referencing video game aesthetics, the MGS franchise has been my benchmark since it first came out on the Playstation.
+Jonathan Jacques-Bellette, art director at Eidos Montral, says: "When referencing video game aesthetics, the MGS franchise has been my benchmark since it first came out on the Playstation.
 In my opinion, it's probably the most visually polished series ever made.
-The degree to which it makes no compromise to any of its visuals - be it a simple prop or a full fledge main character - is something most video game companies don't even understand.
+The degree to which it makes no compromise to any of its visuals – be it a simple prop or a full fledge main character – is something most video game companies don't even understand.

 Nothing else, in any medium, looks like Portal.
 The Aperture Science Enrichment Centre is the star; an abandoned facility made up of sparse, white testing chambers.
 You're forced to work your way through them one by one, solving mind-bending, and fiendishly clever, multi-dimensional puzzles.

 Instructions are relayed by simple graphics of stick figures, and the objects you use to solve the game's genius conundrums – buttons, switches, cubes – are all boldly designed and instantly recognisable.
 This visual language becomes intrinsic to the gameplay in a supremely clever marriage of mechanics and design.
 It's a smart game.